parampreetsingh217/deep-learning-and-pytorch/README.md

-day 11  = completed the first custom dataset pytorch model with custom dataset of watches that is overfitted as the test accuracy is only 0.02% :) . day 12 = made a modular model of teh watches model made yesterday day 13 = used the imagent effnetb0 model to train the watches data obtained %60 train acc and 50%test acc
+day 11  = completed the first custom dataset pytorch model with custom dataset of watches that is overfitted as the test accuracy is only 0.02% :) . day 12 = made a modular model of teh watches model made yesterday day 13 = used the imagent effnetb0 model to train the watches data obtained %60 train acc and 50%test acc day 14 = did expermiment tracking on the food 101 datastet for image classification achieved 94% test acc with effnetb0 20% data with 10 epochs